-Over the past four years phosphite trunk injections have been trialled to determine efficacy for treating kauri dieback, caused by Phytophthora taxon Agathis, but nothing is known about the optimal time for injecting, and whether factors such as season, time of day or weather conditions have any effect on uptake.
+Over the past four years phosphite trunk injections have been trialled to determine efficacy for treating kauri dieback, caused by Phytophthora agathidicida (formerly known as Phytophthora taxon Agathis or PTA), but nothing is known about the optimal time for injecting, and whether factors such as season, time of day or weather conditions have any effect on uptake.
 The current trials, initially using water injections, aim to determine whether timing or weather factors affect injection uptake time.